Can you call a cosmetic product “natural?” And what does that really mean, anyway?

 If you ask the FDA, the answer is:

 In other words, the FDA doesn’t have a thing to say about what you can or can’t say is “natural” when it comes to labeling cosmetics.
 The next time you see a cosmetic that has claims of “natural” but the ingredients include things you feel are far from natural, remember it’s not a regulatory or legal issue.
-Moral and ethical, probably; but regulatory … no.
+A moral and ethical issue, probably; but regulatory?
+No.

 The FDA also notes that “natural” is an “additional description” and doesn’t belong in the ingredient declaration: